Jeyran (wife of Naser al-Din Shah): Meeting Naser al-Din Shah

-Mones ol-Dowleh (court lady of Anis ol-Dowleh) in her memoirs, also considers that Jeyran met the Shah on one of his travels and tells a similar story.
+Mones Odala (court lady of Anis Odala) in her memoirs, also considers that Jeyran met the Shah on one of his travels and tells a similar story.
 According to her, the Shah, who had met a group of girls under a berry tree during his outing, including Jeyran, was seduced by her black eyes and sent his eunuchs to ask her name and find her father.
 Then he proposed to her and Jeyran answered in the affirmative.

-Regardless of which quote is more authoritative, the important point is that the meeting between Naser al-Din Shah and Jeyran was a chance encounter.
+Regardless of which quote is more authoritative, the important point is that the meeting between Naser al-Din Shah and Jeyran was a chance encounter, and most likely, a while after Amir Kabir's death which was ordered by Naser al-Din Shah himself, even though some still believe that Jeyran was present in the harem by that time and in fact was the one who got Naser's written order to execute Amir Kabir.

 Jeyran was a rural girl from one of the deprived classes of society.
 Naser al-Din Shah, despite having other women, experienced love with Jeyran for the first time, and his love for her gradually reached the level of insanity; so that he could not bear the moments of distance of his mistress.